 “The NHSFA is committed to cultivating educational, legislative, safety and fellowship opportunities for the NH fire Service.
 It is the mission of the NHSFA to provide a voice for the NH Fire Service and provide for the well being of its members and families in their time of need.”

-The following By-Laws and Constitution of the New Hampshire State Firemen’s Association were passed by Convention vote on, October 19, 2013 in Bartlett, New Hampshire, and will become effective as of October 19, 2013, as recorded in the minutes of the Annual Convention business meeting.
+The following By-Laws and Constitution of the New Hampshire State Firemen’s Association were passed by Convention vote on, November 10, 2018 as recorded in the minutes of the Annual business meeting.

 This Association shall be known as the New Hampshire State Firemen’s Association.
 New Hampshire State Firemen’s Association is maintained as our traditional and historical name.
 The firefighters who are the members of this Association maintain this historical name without any bias or discrimination based upon race, creed, color, sex or any other aspect of cultural diversity.